iBrotNano/TestEnvironment/README.md

 The project sets up an environment for xUnit tests.
 This environment makes creating fixtures for .NET tests easy.

+## File an issue

+You can file an issue here in GitHub.
+Please use the issue templates "bug report" for bugs and "feature request" for missing features.
+The other issue types are for internal planning and documentation.
 ## Documentation

 You will find all documents written while the development of the project in the Wiki at [Uri to the wiki].